phishtraveler/optimize/README.md

  4. Setup Google Analytics and added my profile ID to index.html as well as the other html instances.
  5. Removed the broken link in index.html from <link href="//fonts.googleapis.com/css?family=Open+Sans:400,700" rel="stylesheet">
      in favor of using inline CSS.
- 6. Inlined my custom CSS into my HTML.  font-family: 'Open Sans', sans-serif;  This took my  PageSpeed score up to 94/100 mbl and 95/100 desktop!
+ 6. Inlined my custom CSS into my HTML.  font-family: 'Open Sans', sans-serif;  This took my  PageSpeed score up to 92/100 mbl and 93/100 desktop!
  7. Added async to the script <script async src="http://www.google-analytics.com/analytics.js"></script> to not affect CSS rendering.
  8. Replaced my resources with Google's optimized resources.
-This took my Page Spped score up to 96/100 mbl and 97/100 desktop
+This took my Page Speed score up to 94/100 mbl and 95/100 desktop